 Mill scale, inaccurate cutting lines, and shifting metal pieces can result in a welding process that yields undesirable results or that are lacking in terms of appearance and strength.

-Some welding machines also require tools like consumable electrodes and ground clamps to work.
-If you don’t have these accessories, you will not be able to carry out basic welding procedures.
+Some welders also require tools like consumable electrodes and ground clamps to work.
+If you don’t have these accessories, you will not be able to carry out basic procedures.

 Top 15 Must-Have Instruments

 - High carbon steel chipping hammer for maximum strength.

 - Tempered chisel on one end and point on the other.

 - Easy to clean and remove welding spatter from all your welds.

 - The head is welded all round at the joint to handle shaft for prevent it coming loose.